 Walled City

-In 1680, colonists, who had first settled at present day Charles Towne Landing State Park ten years earlier, moved to the Charleston peninsula, a more suitable location for defense and trade.
+In 1680, colonists, who had first settled at Albemarle Point (site of present day Charles Towne Landing State Park) ten years earlier, moved to the Charleston peninsula, a more suitable location for defense and trade.
 They fortified the waterfront with a brick wall and surrounded the city with earthen fortifications to protect themselves from attacks by Spanish and French forces, pirates and Native Americans.
-Archaeological excavations in Charleston have uncovered portions of the city wall, such as the section of brick parapet on display in the Lowcountry History Hall.
+Archaeological excavations in Charleston have uncovered portions of these early fortifications,, such as the section of brick parapet on display in the Lowcountry History Hall.

 Charleston’s first settlers immediately established a complex trading strategy with Native Americans.
 The felling ax displayed in the gallery helped them forge settlements from the Carolina woods.
 Charleston’s first settlers immediately established a complex trading strategy with Native Americans.
 The felling ax displayed in the gallery helped them forge settlements from the Carolina woods.